-There are eight Culture sections, which invite cultural comparisons and get students thinking about similarities and differences with their own culture.
-Each lesson finishes with a mini-project (Task).
+Culture sections, which invite cultural get students thinking about similarities own culture.
+Each lesson culture with a manager (Task).

 - There are also Vocabulary puzzles for each unit. - These provide fun games and activities for each vocabulary point in the Student's Book.